-Shortly after 2 p.m. on Monday, as the moon started to do its thing, Sylvia Deschaine, who is the building coordinator in Carnegie Science Hall, knocked on the door of a second-floor classroom, then entered, much to the surprise of prospective students and their families attending an Admission information session.
+Shortly after 2 p.m. on Monday, as the moon started to do its thing, Sylvia Deschaine, who is the building coordinator in Carnegie Science Hall, knocked on the door of a crowded second-floor classroom, then entered, much to the surprise of prospective students and their families attending an Admission information session.

 “Excuse me,” said Deschaine, in the brogue instilled by her birthplace, Maynooth, Ireland.
 “The eclipse is starting, and it’s a once-in-a-lifetime event.
 The president of the college is here, so come on and follow me.”

 And they did.
 Admission counselor Jane Ngoc Tran had been leading the session, and she appreciated Deschaine’s spur-of-the-eclipse intervention.
 “We’re always looking for something new to share with families.
 We like to go the flow — Bates is a spontaneous community.”

 The crowd followed Deschaine (“She got everyone pumped up,” Tran said) outside to the Historic Quad, where an eclipse watch party had drawn a few dozen faculty and staff, including President Clayton Spencer.

 Associate Professor of Physics Nathan Lundblad set up a solar telescope, while his colleague Matt Côté, associate professor of chemistry, deployed a homemade viewing device that incorporated an old film camera.

 For students on the traditional summer tour of colleges, different schools can begin to blur.
 For Bates visitors on Monday, the eclipse made its mark.
 “We will not forget the Bates tour,” said Meg Alexander, visiting Bates from Concord, Mass., with her daughter, Lucy Hirsch.
 “This is such a special moment.”